Orcomp/DemoWebsite/documentation/webversion/webversion.md

 ![Projects](img/webRantt2.png)

-The purpose of the web version is more to publish results for multiple people to view.
+The purpose of the web version (as opposed to the desktop version) is to publish Gantt charts that multiple people can view and interact with simultaneously.

 Different views can be setup to display different information for different groups of people. (i.e. Managers, Sales force, Customers etc...)